RTEMS/rtems-docs/c-user/configuring_a_system.rst

     Defined or undefined.

 DEFAULT VALUE:
-    This is not defined by default, unless overridden by the BSP.
+    This is not defined by default.
 The default is *NOT* to zero out the RTEMS Workspace or C Program Heap.

 DESCRIPTION:
     This macro indicates whether RTEMS should zero the RTEMS Workspace and C